 Investors who purchase inverse ETFs take on risks that are common to all investors, and also some that are unique to this specific investment vehicle.

-• Loss: If an investor buys an inverse ETF and the index that it shadows goes up, then the investor will lose money.
+• Loss: If an investor buys an inverse ETF and the index that it tracks goes up, then the investor will lose money.
 If the given index goes up by 1% that day, then the fund offering the inverse of that index will go down by 1%; with a leveraged ETF, it could even go down by 2% or 3%.

 • Fees: While most ETFs have very low management fees, inverse ETFs may have higher fees, which may take a bite out of returns over time.
 (It’s worth noting that the management fee can be typically lower than the time and expense of shorting the stocks directly.)

-The risks are significant enough that in 2019, the Securities and Exchange Commission proposed new regulations about inverse ETFs, requiring companies that manage leveraged and inverse ETFs to specifically make sure customers understood those risks.
+The risks are significant enough that, in 2019, the Securities and Exchange Commission proposed new regulations about inverse ETFs, requiring companies that manage leveraged and inverse ETFs to specifically make sure customers understood those risks.
 The regulation was not approved, which means the onus is still very much on investors to understand the risk.

 The Takeaway